-I believe marketing to be an admirable profession, reaching out to the consumer or to businesses with messages that, however contrived they may be, minimally deliver some value along the way.
+I believe marketing to be an honorable profession, reaching out to the consumer or to businesses with messages that, however contrived they may be, minimally deliver some value along the way.
 Not so with what I think of as “nefarious marketing” techniques.
 Ones that take advantage of or attempt to change behavior.
 One doesn’t have to look too much further than the marketing of OxyContin to feel angry and let down by some dubious marketers.

 At this time, lawyers representing 500 cities, counties and Native American tribes, are suing the company OxyContin maker Purdue Pharma LP and the Sacklers, the family behind the company, alleging the company and its owners helped fuel the U.S. opioid epidemic.
 Not only is it pretty evident that they are guilty as charged, but according to the records, the Sacklers reaped up to $13 billion from OxyContin maker.